inductiva/inductiva/docs-sources/openfoam/mpi-openfoam/foundation-inductiva.md

 Next, we’ll explore the same test on a larger, more realistic simulation.

-# Steady-State CFD Simulation of Wind Flow in the Perdigão Region
+# Large-Scale Example: Steady-State CFD Simulation of Wind Flow in the Perdigão Region

 To better understand atmospheric flow over complex terrain, we conducted a steady-state CFD simulation of the [**Perdigão region in Portugal**](https://journals.ametsoc.org/view/journals/bams/100/5/bams-d-17-0227.1.xml).
 This site